 2g.
-Relevance to Community The project outcomes identify 2 or more objectives that are of importance The project outcomes identify 1 objective that is of importance to the The project outcomes do not identify any objectives that are of importance 2h.
-Conclusions to the community Outcomes are thoroughly described, including multiple methods to be used by writer to assess achievement of each objective of the project community.
-Outcomes are described, and include one method to assess achievement of each of the objectives of the project to the community Outcomes are not well described, and writer does not demonstrate that all objectives of the project have been achieved.
+Relevance to Community The project outcomes identify 2 or more objectives that are of importance to the community The project outcomes identify 1 objective that is of importance to the community.
+The project outcomes do not identify any objectives that are of importance to the community 2h.
+Conclusions Outcomes are thoroughly described, including multiple methods to be used by writer to assess achievement of each objective of the project Outcomes are described, and include one method to assess achievement of each of the objectives of the project Outcomes are not well described, and writer does not demonstrate that all objectives of the project have been achieved.
 2i.
 References References are thorough, up to date, and appropriately formatted References are thorough, mostly up to date, and consistently formatted References are incomplete, do not include recent works, and are not consistently formatted